conduktor/conduktor-docs/docs/platform/navigation/sql/index.md

 We are currently only support topics that contain `Json` and `Avro` using `TopicNameStrategy`.

-As a first version, we are not handling the following elements
+We'll be supporting the following features

 * JsonSchema
 * Protobuf